 - Comprehensive cottage update – Updates include new safety windows, durable and attractive flooring, energy efficient lighting, child-friendly furniture and wall finishes throughout the main living space and bedrooms.

-- Renovated kitchen space – Repurposing the original kitchen into a smaller kitchenette and a separate ‘Learning Lab’ area offers a dedicated space to building better brains that help children with emotion regulation.
+- Renovated kitchen space – Repurposing the original kitchen into a smaller kitchenette and a separate ‘Learning Lab’ area offers a dedicated space to help children build healthy brains and practice emotion regulation.

 - Personal items – While some children bring belongings from home during their stay, others arrive without.
 Volunteers stocked the shelves with pillow pets, bedding, bath and beauty products, board games, toys and more for children to enjoy and take with them.